MrinmayiVerma/PlanIt/README.md

-**PlanIt**📚✨
-AI-Assisted Study & Productivity Platform

-🚀 **Overview**
-PlanIt is an AI-powered EdTech platform designed to help students efficiently manage their study schedules, improve productivity, and maintain mental well-being.
-With features like AI-driven scheduling, mind map generation, a mental health chatbot, and a student community, PlanIt provides an all-in-one solution for academic success.
+**PlanIt**
+PlanIt is an intelligent productivity and wellness assistant designed to help users maintain focus, balance, and mental well-being in an increasingly digital world.
+By integrating mindful break reminders, deep breathing exercises, and goal-setting techniques, PlanIt empowers users to manage their time effectively while reducing digital distractions.With features like time-blocking, daily planners, and smart session tracking, PlanIt ensures that users can optimize their study or work sessions without feeling overwhelmed.
+Whether it's setting structured goals or taking mindful pauses, PlanIt fosters a healthier and more productive digital experience.

-🔥 **Features**
+**Features**

 1️⃣ **Mapify** - _Mind Map Generator_ <br>
 📌 Upload a PDF, extract key points, and generate a diagrammatic flowchart for structured learning.<br>